ggozad/collective.classification/README.txt

 Installation & Setup
 ====================

+Before running buildout, make sure you have yaml and its python bindings installed (use macports on osx, or your package installer on linux).
+If nltk exists for your OS you might as well install that, otherwise it will be fetched when you run buildout.

 To get started you will simply need to add the package to your "eggs" and "zcml" sections, run buildout, restart your Plone instance and install the "collective.classification" package using the quick-installer or via the